Like a Local

 A Relaxing Kayak Adventure

-Launch from the shore of Lake Sammamish on an hour-and-a-half paddle north, passed wrens and ripe blackberries.
-Your final destination will be Redhook Brewery, because after a long day of paddling, nothing compares to an ice-cold beer.
+Launch from the shore of Lake Sammamish on an hour-and-a-half paddle north, past wrens and ripe blackberries.
+Your final destination will be Sumerian Brewery, because after a long day of paddling, nothing compares to an ice-cold beer.

 Hot-Air Balloon Tours | Over the Rainbow Hot Air Balloon Rides